Platforms, technical facilities, infrastructure, and services

 - South Green Bioinformatics Platform A bioinformatics platform dedicated to bioinformatics applied to the genetics and genomics of tropical and Mediterranean plants of agronomic interest.

-- Companion Modelling Approach (ComMod) Platform a collaborative platform for using modeling as a support tool in the field of renewable resource management.
+- Companion Modeling Approach (ComMod) Platform A collaborative platform for using modeling as a support tool in the field of renewable resource management.

 - Mimosa Platform an integrated multi-paradigm modeling and simulation platform.

-- Cormas Platform a multi-agent modeling and simulation platform specialized in renewable resource management.
+- Cormas Platform a multi-agent modeling and simulation platform specialized for the management of renewable resources.

 - Ocelet Modeling Platform modeling tools designed for simulating spatial dynamics.

-- Computer-Aided Projection of Strategies in Silviculture (CAPSIS) software platform a software platform for the management and ecological sustainability of forest environments.
+- Computer-Aided Projection of Strategies in Silviculture (CAPSIS) Software Platform a software platform for the management and ecological sustainability of forest ecosystems.

 - Platform for Automated Extraction of Disease Information from the Web (PADI-Web) a tool for automatically monitoring articles published on the web that relate to animal health events.